 Often home owners are upset as they have problems with cracking, blistering and failure of coatings.
 As a general rule there are three types of semi transparent wood coatings:

 A penetrating wood oil is generally mineral oil or plant oil based, and contains a earth pigment.
 The oil base penetrates into the wood while the pigment sits on the surface of the wood, providing UV protection, and colour to the wood.
 Penetrating wood oils provide a beautiful natural wood finish, however regular re-application will be required – every 6 – 24 months.
 We recommend penetrating wood oils for decking, weatherboards and exterior cladding.
 Try to avoid mineral oil based exterior wood oils, as untreated or mildly treated mineral oils have been identified as a type 1 carcinogen.

-Our suggestion: Protector Oil – a plant based formulation.
+Our suggestion: Abodo Protector – a plant based formulation.